JosCla/SimpleSoko/README.md

 # SimpleSoko
-A basic terminal-based Sokoban engine written in C++, using the ncurses library.
+A simple terminal-based Sokoban engine written in C++, using the ncurses library.

 ## Usage
 1. Install the ncurses development library